adithyasunil04/MySQL-Frontend-GUI/README.md

-# MySQL-Frontend-GUI for Linux
+# MySQL-Frontend-GUI for Windows
 A simple down-to-earth GUI frontend developed in Python3 for simple admin tasks on MySQL-Server running on the localhost.
 Developed for my CS School Project.

 # What's different
-This branch now has its GUI optimised for Linux systems using the fonts provided by MS.
+This branch is optimised for Windows systems.
 Other than that, there's hardly any difference.

 # System Requirements: